‘Doll-Hay’ Virginia farm creates unique tribute to Dolly Parton - NewsBreak

 ‘Doll-Hay’ Virginia farm creates unique tribute to Dolly Parton

-Creating a statue out of hay has become an annual tradition for the Bays Family Beef, located in the Smith Mountain Lake area of Virginia.
-This year, their Doll-hay statue stands tall with a microphone ready to sing.Local dog rescued, serves as tracker for deputies
+Creating a statue out of hay has become an annual tradition for Bays Family Beef, located in the Smith Mountain Lake area of Virginia.
+This year, their Doll-hay statue stands tall with a microphone ready to sing.Chris Rock to perform in Norfolk during 2023 world tour

 “Once again this became a community project and I’m beyond grateful for all of the helping hands that pitched in to make her so extra.
 I have the best friends & neighbors in the world!,” wrote the farm on Facebook.